 Domestic Violence Protective Orders

-Were you served with a petition for a protective order?
+Were you served with a civil petition for a protective order?
 If so, contact the attorneys in Salt Lake City at Brown, Bradshaw & Moffat, LLP.
 Call to discuss the best ways to defend yourself against false or exaggerated allegations contained in the petition.
-We also represent clients in other types of cases involving a protective order including a Civil Stalking Injunction and a Child Protective Order.
+We also represent clients in other types of cases involving a protective order including a Domestic Violence Injunction, Civil Stalking Injunction and a Child Protective Order.

 Being served with a protective order is a serious matter.
 While the order is in place, you cannot use or possess guns or ammunition.
 The order might make it more difficult to find a job.
-Also, although criminal charges can sometimes be sealed or expunged, no such process is in place to hide the fact that the petition for a protective order was filed, even if the allegations are later found to be unfounded.
+Although criminal charges can sometimes be sealed or expunged, no such process is in place to hide the fact that the petition for a protective order was filed, even if the allegations are later found to be unfounded.

 Additionally, unlike a criminal charge for domestic violence, the charges do not have to be proven beyond all reasonable doubt at the hearing for a protective order.
 For all of these reasons, you need the services of an experienced attorney to protect you at every stage of the case.